 Talking therapies are not therapies that are ‘done’ to you by someone else.
 You play an active part.
 That can be empowering at a time when you may feel you have lost control over part of your life.
 If you’re determined to get the most from your therapy, it’s more likely to work.

-You need to be honest with yourself in therapy and that can be difficult.
+You need to be honest with yourself in therapy, which can be difficult.
 It may mean facing up to your fears, recalling distressing memories or talking about intimate topics and private thoughts and feelings.
-Think about whether you’re ready to open up and talk to your therapist if you’re feeling overwhelmed.
-Sessions should always go at your pace so you don’t feel rushed.
+Think about whether you’re ready to open up and talk to your therapist if you feel overwhelmed.
+Sessions should always go at your pace, so you don’t feel rushed.

 How do I choose a therapist?